lgsanjos/lgsanjos.github.io/source/_posts/2015-09-10-understanding-promises.markdown

 categories: tech
 ---

 Promise is an specification to handle async calls.
-There are several ways to solve this problem a very popular solution is usgin callback arguments.
+There are several ways to solve this problem a very popular solution is using callback arguments.
 In this article I will introduce promises and do a shallow comparison of both solutions.

 <!-- more -->